 1. Verify that all the information on your credit report is accurate

-Updating your personal details in credit reports can be a quick, hassle-free process as credit reporting agencies provide a step-by-step guide on how to correct your report inaccuracies, so be sure to contact your credit reporting agency, such as CTOS, for help.
+Updating your personal details in credit reports can be a quick, hassle-free process as credit reporting agencies provide a step-by-step guide on how to correct your report inaccuracies, so be sure to contact your credit reporting agency for help.

 2. Pay off your debt

-We understand that this is a tough time for most and this is easier said than done.
+We understand that times may be tough for.
 However, it is advisable that you avoid defaulting on your debts and pay off your minimum on a monthly basis.
-You could also contact your lender to organise a repayment schedule that works for you.
+You could also contact your lender to restructure your repayments so that they works better for you.